LJ9859/LJ9859/README.md

 - 🏳️‍🌈 I welcome anyone, including LGBTQ+ people, and also any religions (***I do NOT have a religion***), races, backgrounds, or genders.
 - 👀 If you want to contribute/add your own sample to the Malware-Database, open up an issue in the issues tab, link where the file is (must be from github), and password if there is one, and I will see if I can add it or not.
 If you made it, please specify so I can put it in the "Viewer-Made-Malware" folder.
 - 😎 Pronouns: He/Him/His
-- 💪 I try to be on GitHub atleast once a day.
-Got to keep that streak, you know?
+- 💪 I try to be on GitHub atleast twice a week.
 - 🦠 The Desktop Buddies and Antivirus Rogues are the most interesting samples for me!
 - ⚔️ My profile picture is A BURNING SUPER DEATH SWORD
-- 💻 I know the basics of the Batch programming language and can code a couple simple scripts.
+- 💻 I know the basics of the Batch, HTML, and Scratch (Scratch.mit.edu , my username on there is BearLert) programming languages and can code a couple simple scripts.
 ### "ITS A BURNING SUPER DEATH SWORD!" - Vinesauce Joel, 2014  https://youtu.be/TDpxx5UqrVU?t=214
 # I hope you enjoy my profile and my repositorys!